-A. General: The provision of the Aquifer Protection District shall be administered by the Planning Board.
-All development proposals (within this District), other than single or two-family residential construction not involving the subdivision of land, shall be subject to subdivision and/or site plan review and approval in accordance with Planning Board rules and regulations and this Aquifer Protection District Ordinance.
+A. General: Provisions of the Aquifer Protection District shall be administered by the Planning Board.
+All development proposals within the Aquifer Protection District, other than single or two-family residential construction not involving the subdivision of land, shall be subject to this Aquifer Protection District Ordinance and subdivision or site plan review and approval in accordance with Planning Board rules and regulations.
 Such review and approval shall precede the issuance of any building permit by the Town.